Client Work:

 SCADPro Collaborative Design Studio X City of Atlanta (2024)

-SCAD is currently working with the city of Atlanta to improve the accessibility of affordable, healthy food options for local neighborhoods, residents, and visitors.
+SCAD is currently working with the City of Atlanta to improve the accessibility of affordable, healthy food options for local neighborhoods, residents, and visitors.
 It’s a comprehensive collaboration that includes exploring the development and design of a retail establishment to service the community.
-All stakeholders, including contractors, consultants, municipal leaders, and investors, are maintaining selective discretion during this phase since it is an active WIP with certain proprietary implications that must remain private.
+Our brand, Azalea's, was chosen by the clients because it fulfilled the need for an authentic, accessible grocery store that was clearly designed for and by the people of downtown.
+As announced at the Mayor's State of the City Address in March, Azalea's will be implemented in 2025, having secured $11.5 million in funding.

 I served as the sole illustrator on this project, which is an unforgettable experience that I will always be grateful for.
 In addition to providing custom illustrated patterns, I also designed spot and full-size illustrations to elevate the project's branding concepts.
 I adapted my illustration style to fit the more graphic and bold creative culture that Atlanta is known for.
 Additionally, I assisted in managing the project’s overall adherence to client guidelines and ensured consistency across all active divisions as an Art Director.